tnk3r/intro-pyqt4/README.md

 Support for audio and video playback.

 # Example 1 "Hello NSL"
--This is a simple example showing creation of QMainWindow -Loading an Image into a Label.
+- This is a simple example showing creation of QMainWindow
+- Loading an Image into a Label.
--Creating a Push Button
+- Creating a Push Button
--QTextLineEdit Widget
+- QTextLineEdit Widget
--Top MenuBar with an Exit Example
+- Top MenuBar with an Exit Example

 # Example 2 "Images!"